 Long is a member of the Booneville Church of Christ.
 He and his wife Wendi have three sons, Anderson, Thomas and Sullivan.

-Connell has been tabbed as the new assistant coach for the Northeast Mississippi Community College softball team, which has qualified for the postseason in 14 of its 16 seasons of fast-pitch competition.
+Kevin Connell was tabbed as the new assistant coach for the Northeast Mississippi Community College softball team prior to the start of the 2017 season.

-The Johnson City, Tenn., native will actually begin his second season at Northeast this spring.
+The Johnson City, Tenn., native will actually begin his third season at Northeast during the spring of 2018.
 Connell served as a volunteer assistant for the baseball program during the 2016 campaign.

-He was the first base coach for Northeast baseball one season ago and also focused on refining the offensive techniques of individual student-athletes during practice sessions.
+He was the first base coach for Northeast baseball two seasons ago and also focused on refining the offensive techniques of individual student-athletes during practice sessions.

 Connell instructed several of the state’s top hitters, including Mississippi Association of Community and Junior Colleges (MACJC) All-State selection Bailey Walker.
 He had team-highs of a .375 batting average, 11 doubles, four triples, three home runs and 31 RBIs.